Ph.D. in Education, Educational Leadership Emphasis

 Program Flow

-After being admitted to the PhD program, the student will be assigned a temporary adviser and should then meet with his/her assigned adviser.
+After being admitted to the PhD program, the student will be assigned Chair and should meet to discuss their program.
 Actual courses taken during the initial stage will be based on the student's previous academic work and adviser/committee approval.

 The program is designed to be specifically tailored to each doctoral student's related research interest while providing cutting edge knowledge and skills in research and theory.
-The program is structured to be completed in 4 to 5 years with full-time tuition support for qualified students provided by the Department of Education.
+The program is structured to be completed in 4 to 5 years.

 Program of Study